ravicho/Vitis-AWS-F1-Developer-Labs/modules/module_03/RunOriginalCode.md

 ### Determine the Maximum Achievable Throughput

 In most FPGA-accelerated systems, the maximum achievable throughput is limited by the PCIe® bus.
 The PCIe performance is influenced by many different aspects, such as motherboard, drivers, targeted shell, and transfer sizes.
-The SDAccel environment provides a utility, `xbutil`, and you can run the `xbutil dmatest` command to measure the maximum PCIe bandwidth it can achieve.
+The Vitis environment provides a utility, `xbutil`, and you can run the `xbutil dmatest` command to measure the maximum PCIe bandwidth it can achieve.
 The throughput on your design target cannot exceed this upper limit.

 ### Establish Overall Acceleration Goals